denoland/std/tests/test-fixture.test.md

 **Expectations**

-- goodbye was responsed to
+- goodbye was responded to
 - local function was called twice
 - in between the two function calls, a "hello" was issued by the user